This topic assumes you have read Deployment architecture.

 communicates with a central Helix Server located on a host named

 stores its cache of file revisions in its

 /var/proxycacherootdirectory (See the

 applications connect to

-on port 1999 on the machine where the proxy runs.
+1999 on the machine that runs the proxy.
 The proxy listens on

 both the IPv6 and IPv4 transports.

 See P4PORT in Helix Core Command-Line (P4) Reference.

 Running P4P as a Windows service

 To pass parameters to the P4Proxy service, set the